amcgail/discourse-PRMERS/README.md

 To get started learning, here is a [guide](https://meta.discourse.org/t/how-do-you-learn-to-build-discourse-plugins/57946/8) to getting started with plugin-development generally, and a [tutorial](https://meta.discourse.org/t/learn-how-to-start-building-stuff-for-discourse-if-youre-newbie-like-myself/45954).

 # Development Environment

-On Windows, install WSL and follow [these](https://meta.discourse.org/t/install-discourse-on-ubuntu-or-debian-for-development/14727) instructions.
+On Windows, install WSL.
 Make sure to use Ubuntu 22.
 Both 18 and 24 failed for me.

+Now follow [these](https://meta.discourse.org/t/install-discourse-on-ubuntu-or-debian-for-development/14727) instructions for Windows (in WSL) or Ubuntu, or [these](https://meta.discourse.org/t/install-discourse-on-macos-for-development/15772) for Mac.

 Create a simlink between your local clone of this repository and `PRMERS-plugin` in the `plugins` folder of the discourse distribution.